Preparing the Manuscript

 publication, proofs should be returned in 7 days.

-the managing editor at email@example.com.
+or email to the editors at email@example.com.
 The

 manuscript must be accompanied by a cover letter containing

 the article title, the first name and last name of all the

 authors, a paragraph describing the claimed novelty of the

 findings versus current knowledge; and a list of five

 suggested international reviewers (title, name, postage

 address, email address).
 Reviewers must not be subject to a